tlorans/ClimateRisks/docs/source/lowcarbonbeta.md

 results.params['BMG']
 ```
-And the resultign carbon beta for BP is:
+And the resulting carbon beta for BP is:
 ```
 0.9433783665287284
 ```